Live Streaming Encoding Software and Top Hardware Encoder Alternatives

 Use Dacast’s custom OBS studio to encode your live streams.

-Let’s now take a look at another encoding software option, this time a free open source option.
-OBS Studio is a community-developed, open-source live streaming encoding software application.
-Version 27.1.0 was released on Sept 28th, 2021, and is available for download here for macOS 10.13 or newer, Windows 8, 8.1, and 10, as well as Ubuntu 18.04 operating systems.
+Let’s now take a look at another encoding software option, this time a free open-source option.
+OBS Studio is a community-developed, open-source live-streaming encoding software application.
+The latest version, version 30.2.3, was released on August 15th 2024 and is available for download here for macOS 10.13 or newer, Windows 8, 8.1, and 10, as well as Ubuntu 18.04 operating systems.
 For the Linux version, FFmpeg is required.

 Like both of those apps, OBS Studio uses RTMP encoding to stream to the OVP of your choice.